zwh2119/dsd-server/al/README.md

 ### 5.20 ProgressAchieved

 We have implemented the integrated voter model of 10 Naive Bayes, of which the results (**as follows**) indicate that transfering all data performs no better than sampling 1/10 of the data.
-Therefore for all **machine learning** methods employ a **1/10 down-sampling** strategy in terms of efficiency.
-Note that luckily the **deep learning** methods won't be faced with the dilemma due to the **mini-batch training strategy**.
+Therefore, for all **machine learning** methods employ a **1/10 down-sampling** strategy in terms of efficiency.
+Note that luckily the **deep learning** methods won't be faced with the dilemma due to the ** mini-batch training strategy**.

 ```
               precision    recall  f1-score   support